crnobog69/andromeda/README.md

 ---

-# HTML Redirect Example 🌐 / Version on English
+# HTML Redirect 🌐 / Version on English

 This repository contains a simple example of an HTML file with a redirect.